traitecoevo/austraits.build/docs/Building.md

 compiled and should be in the `metadata.yml` file under `config/custom_R_code` (see below).
-Any files used to create the submitted `data.csv` file (e.g. Excel …) should be archived in a subfolder within the study folder named `raw`.
+Any files used to create the submitted `data.csv` file (e.g. Excel …) should be archived in a sub-folder within the study folder named `raw`.

 ### Metadata.yml